Create Value Operator

 Adding a Create Value Operator

-To demonstrate a Create Value operator, you'll create a simple value of 2.
+To demonstrate a Create Value operator, configure a Data Workflow to create a value of 2 and send it to a Hidden component.

 Configure the Hidden Component

-Before you can add your Data Workflow, you need a place to store its output.
-For that, you use a Hidden component.
+Before you can add your Data Workflow, you'll configure a Hidden component to store its output.

 Configure the Data Workflow Component